zongyangx/ChinaArtist/README.md

 ENG《ChinaArtist》

 👋 Hi, I’m @zongyangx, the creater of this album.
 This is a album create from Oct 2022.
-👀 This is a completely pro bono album.
+👀 The album is a quest for freedom and romance.
 🌱 Learning continue...
 💞️ I am looking to collobrate people who working together on album.
 📫 You can contacts me via Discord: https://discord.gg/xTJE5WANAF